fgeorgatos/HPCBIOS/HPCBIOS_05-05.rst

   * http://trac.mcs.anl.gov/projects/cobalt/wiki/DebugQueueConfig

-Kindly notify -if this policy is inadequate for your work- both your local site technical representative & HPCBIOS user-support.
+Kindly notify -if this policy is inadequate for your work- both your local site technical representative & HPCBIOS maintainers.